ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/general-troubleshooting.md

 ### **6. "App not installed."**

-If you encounter any sort of "App not installed" error during the installation of Youtube/YT Music Extended, follow these steps to resolve the issue:
+If you encounter any sort of "App not installed" error during the installation of the patched app, follow these steps to resolve the issue:

 1. **Google Play Protect Warning:**
    - If you see a Google Play Protect pop-up, tap **"More details"** and then **"Install anyway"**.
 Do not tap **"Got it"**, as this will cancel the installation.
 [View Image](https://imgur.com/a/Ck8nfhn).